alexkbeck/watershed-properties/README.md

 ## Context

 The capstone project included fictional interviews with the Finance Director, Marketing Director, and the Project Manager.
-From these interviews, I came up with this fundemental question to ask of the data:
+From these interviews, I came up with these fundemental question to ask of the data:

-**Which of our properties will be clearly profitable (6k+ profit per year) as short-term rentals over the first three years?
+**1. Which of our properties will be clearly profitable (6k+ profit per year) as short-term rentals over the first three years?
-What is the change in cash flow and profits for these clearly profitable properties?**
+2. What is the change in cash flow and profits for these clearly profitable properties?**

 ## Tableau dashboard